www-aiqu-no/terraform-azurerm-aks/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/www-aiqu-no/terraform-azurerm-aks)
 ![GitHub issues](https://img.shields.io/github/issues/www-aiqu-no/terraform-azurerm-aks)

-This module will deploy & configure (optional) a managed AKS cluster in Azure.
+This module will deploy a managed AKS cluster in Azure.
 It takes ~10 minutes to provision from scratch.
 The official module doesn't seem to be updated too often, and isn't as flexible as it should be

 #### Main Features